jmcclin2/upssd1327/README.md

 ![Load color palette](/tools/aseprite_export_with_script.png)

-5. The exported Python script should contain rows of byte data which corresponds to your image and a single function definition, 'data' which will return a memoryview to this data.
+5. The exported Python script should contain rows of byte data which corresponds to your image and a single function definition, **data** which will return a memoryview to this data.
+Import this script into your project and access the data using the **data** function, **logo_data.data()** for this example.